Tête Nord des Fours

 The mountain pasture

-Cow mountain
+Cow mountains

 Refuge